 In the Imaging Department, in a special Interventional Radiology (IR) Procedure Room which is designed for these specialised procedures.
 You will be checked into the department by a nurse, who will ask some medical questions and fill out some paperwork.
-The Interventional Radiologist will then talk to you about the procedure, and you will have the opportunity to ask any questions or raise any concerns.
+The Interventional Radiologist will then talk to you about the procedure.
+You will have the opportunity to ask any questions or raise any concerns.
 Only if you are happy to continue with the procedure will you be asked to sign the consent form.

-What actually happens during a TJ Liver Biopsy?
+What happens during the procedure?

 It is performed in the IR procedure room.
-You will lie on a special x-ray table on your back and be covered with sterile drapes with an antiseptic solution.
+You will lie on a special x-ray table on your back and be covered with sterile drapes.

-- Local anaesthetic will be injected to numb the neck area and stop you feeling pain.
-When the neck is numb, a thin tube (catheter) is positioned into the vein using x-ray guidance. - Contrast (x-ray dye) is injected into the catheter and viewed on an x-ray screen.
-This confirms that it is in the right position. - Then when the catheter is in the right position the radiologist will begin to take the tissue samples that are required. - Once the tissue sample/samples have been taken, the radiologist removes the catheter and will press gently on the entry site.
+- Your neck area will be cleaned with an antiseptic solution.
+Local anaesthetic will be injected to numb the area and stop you feeling pain. - When the neck is numb, a plastic tube is placed into the vein in your neck which will stay there for the whole of the procedure. - Then a thin tube (catheter) is positioned into the vein using x-ray guidance.
+Contrast medium (x-ray dye) is injected into the catheter and viewed on an x-ray screen.
+This confirms that it is in the right position.

+- Then when the catheter is in the right position the radiologist will attach a special tube to the catheter which will be attached to the blood pressure machine in order to take the measurements. - Once all the measurements have been taken the radiologist removes the thin plastic tube in your vein and the catheter and will press gently on the entry site.
 This prevents bleeding.
 The procedure usually takes around one hour.

-How do I prepare for a TJ Liver Biopsy?
+How do I prepare?